mashford/shi-personal-site/docs/reflections/Browser/How to benchmark a section of code.md

 Use Date.now() only when you want to know the local time on user's machine.

-Should I have time,  I would pdf-fy this site https://xsleaks.dev/.
+Above is from this site https://xsleaks.dev/.